gauravcodepro/gauravcodepro/README.md

 ### Personal views
 :bulb: There is no cost to make any assumption but there is a heap of effort to show results. \
 :bulb: Dont waste your time on assumptive people and anyone assumptions, you will never be able to make anything out of them.
 After sometime, everyone start to see what they are.\
-:star: keep a day off from coding and codebug fixes. \
+:star: keep a day off from coding and fix the bugs in code. \
-:star: clean the code and also forked repositories once a week.
+:star: clean the code and forked repositories once a week.
 ### Programming Languages
 :star: “Progress thrives on the exchange of knowledge.”
 (Albert Einstein) \
 :star: **Bioinformatics:**  Python, R, Ruby, Awk, Shell, Nushell \